 2. Use a faster-charging wireless charging pad

-Popular phones, including the iPhone 8 and Samsung Galaxy S8, support wireless charging.
-Wireless charging is slower than wired charging, but if you want to go wireless, make sure the charging pad supports the Qi 1.2 standard (up to 15 watts, though today, the Samsung Galaxy S8 can charge at 9 watts and the iPhone 8, 8 Plus and X can charge at 7.5 watts).
+Popular phones, including the iPhone Xs and Samsung Galaxy S10, support wireless charging.
+Wireless charging is slower than wired charging, but if you want to go wireless, make sure the charging pad supports the Qi charging at 7.5 watts.

 3. Use a higher amp car charger